 - Search appearance of a page,

 - Performance of website on different dates,

 - Impression and clicks.

 This section can help you to improve the website’s organic traffic.
 It allows you to track different keywords, ranking positions, and total clicks.

 How to improve SERP using GSC?
-For example, suppose a keyword is ranking average position 3.1, 35000 impressions, and 3000 clicks.
-It means the keyword has a potential of 35000 clicks, and out of that, you’re getting 3000 clicks only.
+For example, suppose a keyword ranks at average position 3.1 with 35000 impressions and 3000 clicks.
+It means the keyword has a maximum potential of 35000 clicks, and out of that, you’re getting 3000 clicks only due to lower SERP.
 You can work on the target page to improve the search result position.
-For this, you can write SEO-friendly content.

-This section contains all the valid and index pages, pages with errors, pages with warnings, and excluded pages to understand which pages are valid for search results or not.
+This section contains all the valid and index pages, pages with errors, pages with warnings, and excluded pages to understand which pages are valid for search results.

-The first part displays all the web page errors, pages with issues like server error, robots tags error, 50x, 40x, etc. And valid with warning contains the pages that have some problems.
+The first part displays all the web page errors, pages with issues like crawlability issues, the robots tags errors, or other technical issues.
+And valid with a warning containing the pages that have some problems.

 Valid pages are those pages that are valid and indexed for search results.
 Excluded pages are pages that are excluded from getting indexed.

 You’ve to fix if there is an error, valid with warning pages to improve the overall ranking of the whole website.